cloudflare/workers-docs/reference/runtime/apis/web-crypto.md

 ### Supported Algorithms

+Cloudflare currently implements a subset of the most common crytographic algorithms, as shown on this table.
+We are happy to add support for more – [let us know](https://community.cloudflare.com/c/developers/workers) if we’re missing one you need.

 |                   | sign()<br>verify() | encrypt()<br>decrypt() | digest() | deriveBits()<br>deriveKey() | generateKey() | wrapKey()<br>unwrapKey() |
 | :---------------- | :----------------- | :--------------------- | :------- | :-------------------------- | :------------ | :----------------------- |
 | RSASSA-PKCS1-v1_5 | ✓                  |                        |          |                             |               |                          |